Where We Stay

 National Forest and Corp of Engineers - Both of these are managed individually by each state and although .recreation.gov/campgrounds will bring up many campgrounds it doesn't show any of the ones that can't be reserved.

-This map -http://www.fs.fed.us/locatormap/ is a wonderful resource for forest camping and other recreation.
+This map - https://www.fs.usda.gov/ivm/is a wonderful resource for forest camping and other recreation.
 Dispersed camping is allowed in most national forests which means that you are free to drive down any inviting looking road , find a nice clearing and camp for free for up to 14 days at a time.
 To find dispersed camping sites Google the forest name+dispersed camping.
 You can also get some good tips by visiting the forest information center.

 Update -rules have changed.
 The forest service is closing many roads to motor vehicles and is only allowing dispersed camping in designated spots within a certain distance from the road.
-Here's a page of links to the opened roads in each forest- http://www.fs.fed.us/recreation/programs/ohv/ohv_maps.shtml
+Here's a page of links to the opened roads in each forest- https://www.fs.usda.gov/recreation/programs/ohv/ohv_maps.shtml

 Each forest is working on a map with the camping spots identified.